 2. What are the professional terms for the calculation of compound interest?

-• Capital at the end of the duration: The sum available after the end of the duration.
+• Final amount or Capital at the end of the duration: The sum available after the end of the duration.
 If the interest rate was positive, this sum is bigger than the initial capital.

-• Duration: The time during which our money (investment) is yielding interest.
-Duration is usually determined in years (or maybe months) by banks, financial institutions, insurance companies or other actors of the financial market.
+• Duration (in years): The time during which our money (investment) is yielding interest.
+Duration is usually determined in years (or maybe months) by banks, financial institutions, insurance companies, or other actors of the financial market.

 Based on the most simple and most frequent case of compound interest, the formula of compound interest (which is also used by our free calculator) is as follows: